stackitcloud/terraform-provider-stackit/docs/resources/ske_cluster.md

 - `extensions` (Attributes) A single extensions block as defined below. (see [below for nested schema](#nestedatt--extensions))
 - `hibernations` (Attributes List) One or more hibernation block as defined below. (see [below for nested schema](#nestedatt--hibernations))
 - `kubernetes_version` (String, Deprecated) Kubernetes version.
 Must only contain major and minor version (e.g. 1.22).
 This field is deprecated, use `kubernetes_version_min instead`
 - `kubernetes_version_min` (String) The minimum Kubernetes version.
-This field will be used to set the minimum kubernetes version on creation/update of the cluster and can only by incremented.
+This field will be used to set the minimum kubernetes version on creation/update of the cluster.
 If unset, the latest supported Kubernetes version will be used.
 SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in [Updates for Kubernetes versions and Operating System versions in SKE](https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html).
 To get the current kubernetes version being used for your cluster, use the read-only `kubernetes_version_used` field.
 - `maintenance` (Attributes) A single maintenance block as defined below. (see [below for nested schema](#nestedatt--maintenance))

 ### Read-Only